Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 a value from the hash map by its key.

 ### Resolving collisions
 But what about the hash collisions mentioned above?
-It is possible to produce the same digest for multiple given inputs.
+Because we use the modulus operator, it is possible to produce the same index for multiple given inputs.
 To resolve such collisions we turn to the linked list.
 At each index in the array, rather than directly storing the value we want to write to the hash map, we store a linked list.
 Each node in the linked list contains both the key and the value.
 If there is a collision while writing to the hash map, we simply append another node to the